entertainment-veks/ad-impression-counter/README.md

 As result we can save with O(1) complexity in the end of the slice that can be retrived with O(1) by capmaign id from sync.Map.
 And we can count stats with O(n) complexity when we iterate the slice with only relevant impressions, that can be retrived with O(1) from the map.
 Also, since we have sorted by added time impressions, we are able to stop on 24 hour old impressions and count total count with len(slice).

+Such storage solution can be optimised with using lock-free map like [cornelk hashmap](https://github.com/cornelk/hashmap).
+But in accordance with the task I decided to not use external library.

 # Task: